stronnag/mwptools/docs/mwp-Gtk4-migration-guide.md

 There are a couple of Gtk related environment variables that may affect the performance of mwp, particularly on older or less well supported GPUs:

 * `GSK_RENDERER` : Recently the Gtk default was changed from `gl` to `ngl` to `vulkan`.
-The `ngl` and `vulkan` renderers may be slower that `gl` on older GPUs, so setting `GSK_RENDERER` to `gl` or `cairo` may improve performance, particularly when dragging waypoint icons.
+The `ngl` and `vulkan`.

-  On some less well supported GPUs (e.g. Imagination on riscv64) it may be necessary to use the `cairo` renderer;  it is also necessary on the author's touch screen tablet for touch screen operation.
-It seems that the `cairo` `GSK_RENDERER` can give the best performance in many cases.
+  On some less well supported GPUs (e.g. Imagination on riscv64) it may be necessary to use the `cairo` renderer;  `cairo` is also necessary on the author's touch screen tablet for correct touch screen WP dragging.
+Note that there may well be trade offs: on one of the author's machines, WP dragging seems slightly snappier using the `cairo` `GSK_RENDERER`, however the CPU usage for BBL replay is 10x greater using `cairo` compared to `vulkan`.
 * `GDK_BACKEND` : In the event that your hardware / software stack is almost hopelessly broken such that mwp is aborted with a Gdk message like  "Error 71 (Protocol error) dispatching to Wayland display", then setting this variable to `x11` may allow `mwp` to continue.

 The environment variables may be set in `~/.config/mwp/cmdopts` if needed.